Posted on Wednesday 04 December 2019

 Everyone can get one copy of their credit report each year for free from the big companies, like TransUnion Canada, but you need to be able to keep an eye on your credit at all times.

-Signing up for a credit monitoring service can help you gain insight into the full details of your score, including debt from student loans, car loans, and credit cards.
+Signing up for a credit monitoring service can help you gain insight into the full details of your score, including debt from student loans (College students definitely need some financial advice), car loans, and credit cards.
 You can even get suggestions for how to improve your score over time and advice on how to consolidate or refinance debt.

 If you’ve already maxed out three or four credit cards, the thought of paying them down can be overwhelming.
 But making higher payments on your cards is a smart move towards improving your credit, since it could impact anywhere from 20 to 30 percent of your entire score.